 Pick up your phone and dial (+30) 2821 043700 to book a table at Salis (Akti Enoseos 3, Venetian Arsenals).

-This itinerary was originally though as 1 day in town + 1 day trip in the Chania region, the perfect 2-day in Chania trip.
+This itinerary was originally thought of as 1 day in town + 1 day trip in the Chania region, the perfect 2-day in Chania trip.
 However, if your stay lasts a few more days, or if you have picked this town as a mini holiday destination, any of the following alternative itineraries could be perfect for your second, third… or even fourth day in Chania.

 Choose one of the following days if you have limited time available, or pick them all if you’re staying in Chania more.
 These itineraries are flexible and can be combined as you prefer.